 He then went on to perform as a principal act in July 2011 at the Coup de cœur du Festival Terres du SON, alongside artists such as Patrice, Yael Naim, Aaron, and Philippe Katherine.

 In April of 2012, Cordeone shared the stage at the printemps de Bourges festival with Zenzilé.

 In 2013, he records a single and videoclip with the amazing Clyde Spencer (The Drifters) and founded the trio Aroma with French-Portuguese singer Maryse Pires Da Silva and violinist kossovar Lurian Yméri.

 In 2015, Cordeone began working on his second album Miss Erzulie at Xcape Studio in St. Pierre des Corps, France, with producer and sound engineer Abdel Ajlili.

 As he awaits the album's release, Cordeone is collaborating with artists from around the world, such as Lìvia Mattos, Sandra Coreia, gypsy jazz guitarist Emmanuel Kassimo, Itaparica Capoeira, actress Jacqueline Corado (La Cage Dorée), Am Ketenes Swing and Indien percussionist Teepu Khan.

 This year, he's had the opportunity to meet the icons of Fado in Lisbon: Màrio Pacheco, Custòdio Castelo, Luis Guerreiro; and has had the honor of playing with some of the best, including fadista Ricardo Ribeiro.

 He is currently touring in Europe withthe Fado Mãnouche trio.

-In 2017, He sings at Lincoln Center with Forrò in the Dark.
+In 2017, His second album releases in April and He sings at Lincoln Center with Forrò in the Dark.